Mehrauli Archaeological Park – What to See

 Though not sure of many tourists visit it, in spite of being so close to Qutub Minar Complex.
 But it is definitely a place that I recommend to all history enthusiasts and nature lovers.

-This park was a living village till some time back, and villagers were moved out and some conservation work is done on the some of the ancient monuments here.
+This park was a living village till some time back, and villagers were moved out and some conservation work is done on some of the ancient monuments here.
 Traditionally this place is known as Jamali Kamali, after the Sufi saint whose mosque is located here.
 Unfortunately, there are no guides here to explain you the structures.
 And give you the stories, unless you are going with some walking tour groups.
 Still, move around and you would see nature and history interspersed with each other.
 There are tombs of Balban and Khan Shahid.
 When you look at the ruins of these, look at the early stage Indo-Islamic architecture.
 The arches are basic and gateways still have the beam and lintel, as the knowledge of making arches was not there with native workers.
 See the stone used and how it has managed to survive all these years.

 Bauli or Step Well